 - Midori Days also has harem elements.
 Seiji has horrible luck with girls until Midori shows up, at which point everyone seems to be after him (in the manga, this includes a guy).

 - Elfen Lied uses the window dressing of the genre, with several strange girls inviting themselves to live at an Ordinary High-School Student's house and Hilarity Ensuing, but this is essentially a side story.
 The real story is high drama about the Dark Magical Girl Of Mass Destruction female lead, not a Romantic Comedy about her Unlucky Everydude love interest.

-- Athrun Zala from the series Gundam Seed Destiny has this.
+- Athrun Zala from Mobile Suit Gundam SEED Destiny has this.
 At its height, there are no less than four lovely young ladies vying for his attention in the series.
-Much wank has followed
+Much wank has followed.

 - Most of the Neon Genesis Evangelion manga out there are high school romantic comedies with Asuka, Rei, and Kaworu lusting after Shinji.

 - To Love-Ru - the sequel(following a Creator Breakdown) toLoveRU:Darkness has the rare Harem Seeker...who isn't the male lead.

 - Shin'ichiro of True Tears has three girls pining for him, though unlike most works of this genre, it's never played for laughs.

 - After the Drama Bomb, Toradora! settles into this genre.

 - The World God Only Knows is a rare example of the lead character working for his harem.
 It's still unwanted though: he's only doing it because he has an Explosive Leash forcing him to.

 - According to a non-canon pre-anime Drama CD, this happens in Higurashi: When They Cry.
 After Keiichi goes even more bishonen than he already is, it's shown that Rena, Mion, Rika and Satoko all like him.